oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 Note that you will need to run that command for each line.
 So in the example above, you would need to run it twice.

-Once you are done, you can run the previous command again and verify that the output is now an empty list.
+After you are done, you can run the previous command again and verify that the output is now an empty list.

 After making this change, restart your domain(s) and the Coherence cluster